Mongolia forced to choose sides as 'friends' fight

 However, Beijing may soon want Mongolia to make a clear-cut strategic choice between China, Russia and the US.
 For example, on the selection of the next Dalai Lama, Beijing seems to be pressing Mongolia to accept and recognize a candidate to be picked by the Chinese Communist Party.

 Foreign Minister Wang Yi would probably probe Minister Battsetseg to learn about Sherman’s trip to Ulaanbaatar and US plans for Mongolia.
-Also, Wang is keen to have a glimpse of President Khurelsukh’s foreign policy vision.
+Also, Wang is keen to have a glimpse of new President Khurelsukh’s foreign policy vision.

 Meanwhile, under the pretext of the Olympic games, Prime Minister Oyun-Erdene is visiting Japan this week.
 He cheered Mongolian athletes at the Olympic ceremony in Tokyo and met the Japanese emperor, Prime Minister Suga and other officials.
 The Mongolian government’s press statement read that Oyun-Erdene asked for funding for large infrastructure projects, including a hydrogen power plant.
-But the Japanese press covered only the part where Suga noted cooperation with Mongolia on the issue of N.Korea’s abduction of Japanese nationals.
+The Japanese press covered only the part where Suga noted cooperation with Mongolia on the issue of N.Korea’s abduction of Japanese nationals.

 Japan is a leading member of the US alliance and almost 40 percent of Mongolians think of Japan (almost twice more than China) as a key partner in the future.
 Therefore, Japan may play a key role in Mongolia choosing to side with the US camp.